uotw/vidSmooth/README.md

 # vidSmooth
-This is an [Electron app](https://electronjs.org/) written as a frontend for [ffmpeg](https://www.ffmpeg.org/) using the new [vid.Stab](https://github.com/georgmartius/vid.stab) library that takes an input video and outputs a stabilized version in high quality mp4/h264 format.
+This is an [Electron app](https://electronjs.org/) written as a frontend for [ffmpeg](https://www.ffmpeg.org/) using the new [vid.Stab](https://github.com/georgmartius/vid.stab) library. vidSmooth takes an input video and outputs a stabilized version in high quality mp4/h264 format.
 ## Features
 - Any codec supported by ffmpeg will be supported as an input video (mp4, m4v, avi, wmv, mov, flv, mpg, mpeg, gif)
 - Most settings vidStab uses as input are exposed to the user